EpiSci/oai-lte-5g-multi-ue-proxy/README.md

 cat gNB.log | grep -n 'CFRA procedure succeeded'
 ```

-For the further detailed information, refer to log section of the proxy_testscript.py script.
+For more information, refer to the analyze_log section of the proxy_testscript.py script.